Robert Whitney Imbrie: Anti-Baháʼí riots and murder

 Hours after Imbrie's death, Reza Khan, then prime minister as well as minister of war, declared martial law and used the murder as an excuse to consolidate his power.
 According to Major Sherman Miles, a United States Army General Staff officer sent to Tehran to investigate, the murder was deliberate.
 Miles concluded that the anti-Bahai rioting in Tehran was intended by the Iranian government to end in the death of a foreigner.
 Reza Khan wanted a foreigner to die "so that he could declare martial law and check the power of the Mullahs."

-Aftermath
+Aftermath of death

 The U.S. State Department and especially the consulate in Tehran worked to bring the guilty parties to justice.
 However, when three people were executed (two teenagers and an army private), U.S. officials believed that justice had failed.
 Meanwhile Imbrie's widow sought what she considered adequate indemnity for her husband's death, a legal battle that lasted for over 25 years.
 In 1950 the $70,000 indemnity that Persia had paid the United States was folded into a fund to educate foreign students.